Updated: Jan 27, 2020

 Do you recognise this?
 It means seeing something that needs to be done but putting it off.

 While as humans we can be very resourceful in removing thoughts from our conscious mind, we are merely suppressing them, and they do not leave us.
-In the sub conscious mind, we are left with a continual residual anxiety.
+As a result in the sub conscious mind, we are left with a continual residual anxiety.

 If you can relate to some of the content of this article, it is NOW that you need to take action and ask for some help to prevent any escalation of the emerging problem.
 As already stated, if you have noticed a tendancy to 'hold on to things' that causes stress & chaos in your home, do not procrastinate, if you do the problem will only get worse.

-If you do not know where to start and struggle with organisational skills invest in a Personal organiser who can help you to systemise the process and work with you to make the changes that you desire.
+If you do not know where to start and struggle with organisational skills, invest in getting a Professional Organiser to help.
+They will be able to systemise the process for you and work with you to make the changes that you desiure.

 For Benefits of Decluttering & useful tips you can read my article here